zxmlab/FaceTrack-AOI/README.md

 This project presents a modular toolkit for facial landmark detection and fixation analysis across both image and video formats.
 Designed with cognitive and behavioral research in mind—such as face perception, eye-tracking analysis, and attention modeling—the toolkit enables researchers to extract precise facial feature coordinates and compare them to gaze fixation data.
 The modular structure supports extensibility, batch processing, and integration into experimental pipelines.

-Eye-tracking studies involving human faces often require region-specific fixation analysis—e.g., determining whether fixations fall within the eyes, nose, or mouth.
-However, raw fixation coordinates are typically collected independently of facial feature segmentation.
-This toolkit bridges that gap by providing an automated pipeline to detect facial landmarks and compare them to fixation data on a frame-by-frame or image-by-image basis.

-The toolkit uses Dlib’s 68-point facial landmark model, which offers a balance between precision and computational cost.
+This toolkit uses Dlib’s 68-point facial landmark model, which offers a balance between precision and computational cost.
 This makes it suitable for large-scale studies involving naturalistic stimuli such as social videos or spontaneous facial expressions.

 At present, the tool can only handle stimuli with a single face.
 In cases with multiple faces, it selects only the largest one.